dateacher/tdameritrade/README.md

          https://api.tdameritrade.com/v1/marketdata/GE/quotes?apikey=<CONSUMER_KEY>

-* If you recieved `Stock Data` proceed, however if you received an `Error` check your key/ stock symbol and don't proceed until you recieve `Stock Data`.
+* If you received `Stock Data` proceed, however if you received an `Error` check your key/ stock symbol and don't proceed until you receive `Stock Data`.

     Stock Data: